-Prerequisite(s): ELEC-100, HVAC-120
+Prerequisite(s): ELEC-100, HVAC-120 Corequisite(s): none

 Plumbing Courses (HVPL)

 HVPL 100 Blueprint Reading and Sketching 3 cr.
 This course is a study of isometric plans and elevation drawings for plumbers.
 It includes exercises in bathroom layouts and producing isometric pipe drawings.
 Restricted to Plumbing and HAC students.